MicrosoftDocs/ai-builder/ai-builder-docs/business-card-reader-component-model-driven.md

 ## Configure the business card reader

-After you select the platform (Web, phone, tablet) where the business card reader should appear, you can bind the component properties that you need.
+After you select the platform (web, phone, tablet) where the business card reader should appear, you can bind the component properties that you need.

 > [!div class="mx-imgBorder"]
 > ![Form editor binding properties screen](media/form-editor-binding-properties.PNG "Form editor binding properties screen")